-- 1. All students who elect to follow a clinical internship are required to write a minor's thesis. - 2.
-The minor's thesis is an independently written research report, based on a clinical topic relevant to the clinical setting where the internship is conducted. - 3.
-A research proposal must be submitted to and approved by the clinical internship supervisor of the Faculty before the research activities commence. - 4.
+- 1. All students who elect to follow a clinical internship are required to write a Minor's thesis. - 2.
+The Minor's thesis is an independently written research report, based on a clinical topic relevant to the clinical setting where the internship is conducted. - 3.
+The research proposal of the Minor's thesis must be submitted to and approved by the clinical internship supervisor of the Faculty before the research activities commence. - 4.
 Guidelines for the format and length of the research proposal can be found in the Clinical Internship Manual. - 5.
 Before the student can commence research activities, formal permission for the study must have been obtained from the appropriate Ethics Commission /Institutional Review Board of the institution where the internship is conducted. - 6.
-The minor's thesis is assessed on the following aspects: the clinical research question, scientific content, argumentation and form.
-The final grade given by the UM supervisor for the minor's thesis needs to be at least 6.0. - 7.
-The student needs to send the final version of the minor's thesis via Dors Web app.
-Assessment forms have to be filled in and signed by the supervisor, and have to be sent back to the education office within 15 working days. - 8.
-If the minor's thesis is awarded insufficient grades, the Regulation for Re-sit of Written Assignments, article 10, paragraph 3 of the R&R for the Research Master's Examination of the study programme applies. - 9.
-The minor's thesis is graded by the clinical internship supervisor/assessor at Maastricht University.
+The Minor's thesis is assessed on the following aspects: the clinical research question, scientific content, argumentation and form.
+The final grade given by the UM supervisor for the Minor's thesis needs to be at least 6.0. - 7.
+The student needs to send the final version of the Minor's thesis via Collent.
+Assessment forms have to be filled in by the supervisor via Collent within 15 working days. - 8.
+If the Minor's thesis is awarded insufficient grades, the Regulation for Re-sit of Written Assignments, article 10, paragraph 3 of the R&R for the Research Master's Examination of the study programme applies. - 9.
+The Minor's thesis is graded by the clinical internship supervisor/assessor at Maastricht University.